csabogalortiz/Csabogalortiz/README.md

   </a> </h2>

-<h2 align="center"> 🌟 For more UX UI and Development projcts checkout my
+<h2 align="center"> 🌟 For more UX UI and Development projects checkout my
   <a href="https://t.ly/2muu">
  Portfolio💻
   </a> </h2>